antofic/GraphCodable/Docs/UserGuide.md

 - ``GTypesRepository.shared.help()``
 -  ``GraphDecoder().help( from data: Data )``

 The first provides in a string the Swift code that contains the function necessary to register all the types currently present in the repository.
-In other words, the result of all the recordings made automatically by the encoder from the opening of the program.
+In other words, the result of all the encodings made automatically by the encoder from the opening of the program.

 The second provides in a string the Swift code that contains the function necessary to register all types present in the data file that is passed to it.
 That is, the types that must be in the repository to be able to dearchive that data file.

 To clear the content of the repository, simply reiniziale it with `GTypesRepository.initialize()`
-### Type Names
+### Type names
 By design, GraphCodable **never exposes type names as strings**.
 Even in the case of type replacements, GraphCodable forces you to define an empty type with the name of the type to replace (as showed in "Type replacement system") instead of using the string of its name.

-But, as described, encoding / decoding requires the use of type names.
+But, as described, encoding / decoding requires the internal use of type names.
 Swift does not offer a function to obtain a string that can uniquely and stably identify each type. ``String (describing:)`` does not provide enough information, so we must necessarily use ``String (reflecting:)`` to get a suitable string.
 The aforementioned string is not used as it is; it is recursively decomposed into all component types, context information in the form ``.(____).(____).`` is eliminated where present, and a stable (*within the limits of the possible*) type name is reconstructed.